impressivewebs/QuestionMark.js/README.md

 The content from `question.mark.html` (which also holds all the markup that builds the modal) is loaded via the Fetch API and inserted into the `<body>` element of the page.
 The modal starts out invisible and is displayed via CSS transitions.

 This should work in all browsers that support the Fetch API.
-If you want older browser support, you'll have to use version 1.0.0, which you can get in the GitHub history.
+If you want older browser support, you'll have to use [version 1.0.0](https://github.com/impressivewebs/QuestionMark.js/tree/v1.0.0/js).